 Unless your friends are from California or Texas where tacos are superior, Tacos Chukis is a great quick lunch option before launching into other out-of-towner activities, like more eating.
 The house tacos are filled with juicy marinated pork, cheese, avocado salsa, and pineapple, and we could eat them on repeat for hours.
 Even though you can smell nail polish from the salon across the hall, it’s worth it to sit at the little counter facing the window with some hot tacos and a cold Tecate.
 Always.

 Rachel's Ginger Beer

-When you just spent two hours with your tourist friends at Pike Place Market walking up and down the same aisle looking at homemade potholders and feel like you’re ready to kill something, take a breather.
+When you just spent two hours with your tourist family at Pike Place Market walking up and down the same aisle looking at homemade potholders and feel like you’re ready to kick over a display of artisanal plum jam, take a breather.
 Rachel’s Ginger Beer is a funky soda shop in the middle of Pike Place, but also the perfect escape from it.
-And, if forgoing the traditional ginger beer for a boozy spiked mule will help you get through waiting 25 minutes for your friends to finish Instragramming themselves posing with strangers’ chewed gum, then so be it.
+And, if forgoing the traditional ginger beer for a boozy spiked mule will help you get through waiting 25 minutes for your siblings to finish taking photos of themselves posing with strangers’ chewed gum, then so be it.